-Even if Abba Corp. is successful in obtaining a License, such License will subject Abba Corp. to ongoing compliance and reporting requirements.
+Even if Abba Medix Corp. is successful in obtaining a License to Sell, such License will subject Abba Medix Corp. to ongoing compliance and reporting requirements.
 Failure to comply with the requirements of the License or any failure to maintain the License could have a material adverse impact on the business, financial condition and operating results of the Group.
 Furthermore, the License will have an expiry date of approximately one year from the date it is granted.
-Upon expiration of the License, Abba Corp. would be required to submit an application for renewal to Health Canada containing information prescribed under the MMPR/ACMPR and renewal cannot be assured.
+Upon expiration of the License, Abba Medix Corp. would be required to submit an application for renewal to Health Canada containing information prescribed under the ACMPR and renewal cannot be assured.

-Licensing Requirements under the MMPR/ACMPR
+Licensing Requirements under the ACMPR

-The market for cannabis (including medical cannabis) in Canada is regulated by the CDSA, the MMPR (now the ACMPR), the Narcotic Control Regulations, and other applicable law.
+The market for cannabis (including medical cannabis) in Canada is regulated by the CDSA, the ACMPR, the Narcotic Control Regulations, and other applicable law.
 Health Canada is the primary regulator of the industry as a whole.
-The MMPR/ACMPR aims to treat cannabis like any other narcotic used for medical purposes by creating conditions for a new commercial industry that is responsible for its production and distribution.
+The ACMPR aims to treat cannabis like any other narcotic used for medical purposes by creating conditions for a new commercial industry that is responsible for its production and distribution.

-Any applicant seeking to become a Licensed Producer under the MMPR/ACMPR is subject to stringent Health Canada licensing requirements.
-The below table provides a general overview of the licensing process as described by Health Canada.
+Any applicant seeking to become a Licensed Producer under the ACMPR is subject to stringent Health Canada licensing requirements.